 Identification: The Gouldian Finch (Erythrura gouldiae), also known as the Lady Gouldian finch, Gould's finch or the rainbow finch, is a colourful passerine bird endemic to Australia.
 The Gouldian finch was described by British ornithological artist John Gould in 1844 and named after his wife Elizabeth.
 It is also known in America as the rainbow finch, Gould's finch, or the Lady Gouldian finch (although Mrs. Gould did not hold the title lady).
 In Australia, it is predominantly called the Gouldian finch.
 It is a member of the weaver-finch family Estrildidae, which is sometimes considered a subfamily of Passeridae.
 Both sexes are brightly coloured with black, green, yellow, and red markings.
 The females tend to be less brightly coloured.
-Lady Gouldians are small, but they make great aviary birds and appreciate a large, planted garden setting.
+Lady Gouldians for sale are small, but they make great aviary birds and appreciate a large, planted garden setting.
 Green-back Gouldians are known as "normals".

 Geography: Northern Australia.

 Lifespan: The Lady Gouldian Finch can live up to 10 years with proper care.

 Sexing: Both sexes are brightly colored with black, green, yellow, and red markings.
 The female Lady Gouldians tend to be less brightly colored.
 Green-backed Gouldians are generally easy to determine gender.

 Temperament: Lady Gouldians are pleasant “watching only” birds as they don’t like to be held, and can even panic and die when handled.
 Stress is deadly for these fragile pet birds.
 Lady Gouldian Finches are not recommended for beginner avian enthusiasts.